Chicago, Burlington and Quincy 4000

-Chicago, Burlington and Quincy No. 4000, also known as Aeolus, is a preserved S-4a class 4-6-4 "Hudson" steam locomotive that was originally built by Baldwin in 1930 as S-4 locomotive No. 3002.
+Chicago, Burlington and Quincy 4000, also known as Aeolus, is a preserved S-4a class "Hudson" steam locomotive that was originally built by Baldwin in 1930 as S-4 locomotive No. 3002.
 It was primarily used to pull fast passenger trains before it was rebuilt by the Chicago, Burlington and Quincy Railroad in 1937 to be re-classified as an S-4a with Streamlining, and it was renumbered 4000 in the process.
 The streamlining was removed during World War II, and the locomotive was later downgraded to secondary passenger and mail service.
 In 1956, No. 4000 pulled two excursion trains out of Chicago, Illinois before it was retired.
-The locomotive was donated to the city of La Crosse, Wisconsin in 1963, and it remains on static display in Copeland Park, as of 2023.
+The locomotive was donated to the city of La Crosse, Wisconsin in 1963, and it remains on static display in Copeland Park, as of 2025.

 History

 Revenue service

-Between 1930 and 1935, the Chicago, Burlington and Quincy Railroad (CB&Q) ordered twelve S-4 class 4-6-4s from the Baldwin Locomotive Works of Philadelphia, Pennsylvania, as well as one from their own West Burlington, Iowa shops, and they were numbered 3000–3012.
+Between 1930 and 1935, the Chicago, Burlington and Quincy Railroad (CB&Q) ordered twelve S-4 class 4-6-4s from the Baldwin Locomotive Works of Philadelphia, Pennsylvania, as well as one from their own West Burlington, Iowa shops, and they were numbered 3000–3011.
 No. 4000 was numbered 3002 at the time, being the third locomotive of the class, and it was designed to pull the CB&Q's premier passenger trains across the road's system, such as the Chicago Limited between Chicago, Illinois and Denver, Colorado, and the American Royal between Chicago and Kansas City, Missouri.

 As the 1930s progressed, the CB&Q also purchased a fleet of diesel locomotives from the Electro-Motive Corporation (EMC) as the first locomotives to ever be built with aerodynamic streamlining, and they were used to pull the CB&Q's newer trains that would become known as the Zephyrs.
-However, some of these units would occasionally break down, and a conventional steam locomotive would be needed to take it's place, resulting in the train to be de-streamlined from the front end, and the train wouldn't go as fast as the Zephyrs were designed to go.
+However, some of these units would occasionally break down, and a conventional steam locomotive would be needed to take its place, resulting in the train to be de-streamlined from the front end, and the train wouldn't go as fast as the Zephyrs were designed to go.
 To that end, the CB&Q decided to streamline one of their own steam locomotives as back-up power for their diesel units; in late 1936, No. 3002 was taken to the CB&Q's West Burlington shops to be rebuilt with the application of a new valve gear frame, a middle Boxpok driving axle, lightweight roller bearing rods, roller bearing trailing bogies, and tender bogies.
 The locomotive also became the very first steam locomotive to be shrouded with stainless steel streamlining in the United States.